Final Project

 - Hypothesis.
 State your question as a hypothesis.
 Note that your hypothesis must be one that can be answered using the hypothesis tests covered in this course.

 - Dataset.
 Find a dataset online (or gather your own data) to test your hypothesis.
-There is no minimum or maximum size to your dataset, but it needs to be large enough to test your hypothesis.
-Also, if your dataset is small, you will need to use tools that are appropriate for small datasets.
-A useful starting point for finding datasets is here
+There is no minimum or maximum size to your dataset.
+However, if it is really large then you approach population statistics and the whole framework of hypothesis testing is not really relevant.
+If your dataset is small, be sure it is appropriate for the assumptions of t-distributions.
+One useful starting point for finding datasets is here

 - Descriptive statistics.
 Describe your data in the most appropriate ways.
 This will likely include qualitative descriptions (e.g. shape of distribution, skewness, etc.), quantitative descriptions (e.g. mean, standard deviation, median, etc.), and figure(s) (e.g. histogram, boxplot, probability distribution plot, and/or cumulative distribution plot).
 Choose the figure(s) most appropriate for your data set.